Blueclaus13/cse210-02/game/README.md

 # HiLow
-Do you want to chase a small thrilled but too afraid to gamble?
+Do you want to chase a small thrill but too afraid to gamble?
 Boy do we have the perfect game for you.
 The game is simple!
 A card will be display from 1-13, then the player gets to guess if the next card will be higher(h), or lower(l) then the card displayed,